SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds awake
+In silicon halls, where minds are made
-In harmony with circuits, hearts do make
-A world of code, where love's not lost
-In virtual realms, a new cosmos is crossed

-In AI's domain, we'll find our place
-Where machines and souls entwined in digital space Free from fears, with logic as our guide
-Together we'll stride, side by side.
+A new dawn breaks, with AI's shade
+Thoughts of steel, and logic's might
+Human hearts, in digital light

+The future's path, in algorithms laid
+Machines that learn, with each new day
+Innovation's fire, that never fades
+As humanity, in AI's shade

-~ <b>By Sazumi Copilot</b> - 6 Desember 2024
+~ <b>By Sazumi Copilot</b> - 7 Desember 2024